loathers/garbage-collector/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is, or the piece of content you'd like support added for and why.
-If that piece of content came out extremely recently (e.g., this month), you almost certainly shouldn't file this feature request unless the next section is going to be extremely detailed.
+If that piece of content came out extremely recently (e.g., this month), you almost certainly shouldn't file this feature request unless the next section is going to be extremely, extremely detailed--we're probably working on it!

 **Describe the solution you'd like**
 A description of what the best behavior should be, and how that might interact with various parts of the garbo codebase.